Constitution

 b) Student performance shall be evaluated solely on an academic basis.

-c) Students shall not be subject to unlawful harassment, intimidation, interference with or disruption of classes.
+c) Students shall not be subject to unlawful harassment, intimidation, or interference with or disruption of classes.

 d) Prior to enrollment, students shall be provided with relevant information regarding courses.
-Academic and program information will be comprehensive and accurate.
+Academic and program information shall be comprehensive and accurate.

-5) Student Association members shall each have the right to one vote in Student Association general elections and referenda.
+5) Each member of the Student Association shall have the right to one vote in Student Association general elections and referenda.

 6) Privacy Rights

-a) Students have the right to determine and conduct their own personal lives, so long as they do not violate the law or reasonable University regulations or interfere with the rights of others.
+a) Students have the right to determine and conduct their own personal lives, provided they do not violate the law, reasonable University regulations, or the rights of others.

 b) Students residing on campus shall be free from unreasonable search and seizure to the same extent as students residing off campus.